Problem Validation

 • Permission to record

-• Emphasize: You want honest feedback, not validation
+• Make clear: you want honest feedback, not validation

 • What does a typical day look like?